-How to Write a Novel When You Have a Full-Time Life (with author M.J.
+How to Write a Novel When You Have a Full-Time Life (with guest writer M.J.
 McGriff)

 When it comes to making time to write, I have it pretty easy.
 My schedule may be frequently packed, but I'm an independent, childless woman who works from the comfort of her own home.
 I have a lot of opportunity to make writing a priority in my life — but my daily schedule certainly isn't universal.

-So, writer, if you have a passion for storytelling but often struggle to make the time to write, this is THE article for you.
-Without any further ado, I'll hand it over to Margaret!
+So, writer, if you have a passion for storytelling but often struggle to make the time to write, this is the article for you.
+Without any further ado, I'll hand it over to Margaret...

 "My life is so crazy.
 I have no time to write."